Venezuela: Bolivarian government under Maduro: 2013–2026

-In January 2016, Maduro decreed an "economic emergency", revealing the extent of the crisis and expanding his powers.
+In January 2016, Maduro declared an "economic emergency", revealing the extent of the crisis and expanding his powers.
+The government established committees to oversee local food distribution, called CLAPs.
+Government officials blamed economic sabotage by business interests for the economic crisis, citing examples of eggs and milk being destroyed on the orders of business owners.
+Corruption also played a role, with shortages incentivizing selfish behavior and the exploitation of social programs.
+Venezuelans, including some Chavistas criticized the government for being too soft on corruption.
 In July 2016, Colombian border crossings were temporarily opened to allow Venezuelans to purchase food and basic health items.
 In September 2016, a study indicated 15% of Venezuelans were eating "food waste discarded by commercial establishments".
 200 prison riots had occurred by October 2016.